 Certain related but separate visitor-management issues are not part of this byelaw review.
 For example, decisions about constructing new camping facilities, reviewing the design and layout of permit areas, addressing littering or human waste infrastructure, or creating wider strategies for motorhome and campervan management, are not being considered as part of this review.
 These matters are handled through other workstreams and operational programmes.

-The review is being informed by an Evidence Report which is based on robust data from Ranger patrols, camping permit records, booking statistics, and both quantitative and qualitative information gathered by the Park Authority.
+The review is being informed by 10 years of robust data from Ranger patrols, camping permit records, booking statistics, and both quantitative and qualitative information gathered by the Park Authority.
 Environmental data, visitor trends, and lessons since the introduction of the byelaws will also be incorporated.

 Camping is still available in the designated areas via the Camping Permit Scheme for tents and motorhomes, and through low-cost campsites managed by the National Park.
 These are supported by signage, Ranger services, online booking, and behaviour-change communication designed to help visitors understand and follow the requirements for responsible camping.